whalebone/wb-docs/en/reporting.rst

 -------
 Whalebone API is a practical way to access all the data that are gathered by Whalebone's resolvers and integrate them to external systems.
 The API documentation can be accessed at https://apidocs.whalebone.io/public/

 In order to authenticate to the API, every user needs a set of `Access Key` and `Secret Key`.
 These can be managed from the option `API keys` on the dropdown menu, under the user's account.

-Creation of API key is discussed in youtube video below.
+You can watch step-by-step video guide below:

 .. raw:: html